xJREB/mlops-example/README.md

 # list all DVC artifacts in the data folder of the named repo (3 in total)
 dvc list https://github.com/xJREB/se4ai-lecture-dvc-artifacts data

-# import the correct data set from the repo
+# import the correct data set from the repo (if you clone this repo, `dvc pull` is enough)
 dvc import https://github.com/xJREB/se4ai-lecture-dvc-artifacts data/winequality-red.csv

-# copy and run the training script
+# copy and run the extended training script
 python src/train.py

 # open the MLflow web interface --> sort the experiment table by r2 score and look which alpha and l1_ratio the highest value has (r2 of 0.358 for alpha=0.01 and l1_ratio=0.01)